-Dr Marko Milanovic is lecturer in law at the University of Nottingham School of Law.
+Marko Milanovic is Professor of Public International Law at the University of Nottingham School of Law.

 Publications available at SSRN at http://ssrn.com/author=655207.

-Expertise includes general international law, especially issues of state responsibility and treaty interpretation; human rights law, particularly the question of extraterritorial application of human rights treaties; international criminal law and international humanitarian law.
+Expertise includes general international law, especially issues of state responsibility and treaty interpretation; international law in cyberspace; human rights law, particularly the applicability of human rights in the digital age and in armed conflict, and the question of extraterritorial application of human rights treaties; international criminal law and international humanitarian law.

-At the School, Marko teaches public law and the European Convention on Human Rights tutorials for undergraduates, and the law of treaties and issues in human rights seminars for the LL.Ms, as well as the Law of War and Peace module for MA students.
+At the School, Marko teaches ECHR and public law tutorials for undergraduates and international human rights law seminars for the LL.Ms, as well as the Law of War and Peace module for MA students.

 Current research focuses on issues of freedom of expression in the digital age, special rules of attribution in international law, evolutionary interpretation in international and constitutional law,… read more